uikit/uikit-site/docs/pages/image.md

 ### Background image with Srcset

-The Image component allows to use `srcset` for background images.
+The Image component allows you to use `srcset` for background images.
 Just add the `data-srcset` attribute.
-If you need the `sizes` attribute, prefix it as well as `data-sizes`.
+If you need the `sizes` attribute, prefix it as `data-sizes`.

 ```html
 <div data-src="" data-srcset="" data-sizes="" uk-img>...</div>